 In 1972, Paul’s son Johan joined the company.
-Alfons and his son Paul Van Poppel focused on residential construction, Paul Willemen and Johan on the other work.
-NV Van Poppel acquired Sanitechniek in 1984, but the first real expansion took place in 1996 with the acquisition of Ergon from the Finnish holding Partek.
-Ergon at that moment was market leader in Belgium in the production of precast elements in prestressed concrete.
-Franki was acquired in 1998, a large contracting company specialising in civil engineering.
+Alfons and his son Paul Van Poppel focused their efforts on residential housing, while Paul and Johan Willemen looked after the other activities.
+In 1984, NV Van Poppel acquired Sanitechniek.
+However, the first real expansion took place in 1996 with the acquisition of Ergon from the Finnish holding Partek.
+At the time, Ergon was the Belgian market leader in the production of precast elements in prestressed concrete.
+This was followed, in 1998, by the acquisition of Franki, a large contractor specialising in civil engineering works.

 1999: Willemen General Contractor

-Not only did the number of projects increase sharply, so did their size.
-When - with Tom Willemen and Bob Van Poppel - the third generation entered the company, the decision was taken to split NV Van Poppel in two.
-The Van Poppel family continued to dedicate itself to residential building, the Willemen family would handle commercial and industrial construction (offices, apartments …).
-And thus Willemen General Contractor was established in June 1999.
-Together with Ergon, Franki and Sanitechniek, it was brought under what today is Willemen Groep.
-At that time, the group enjoyed sales of 150 million euro.
+Not only was there a sharp increase in the number of projects, but the projects themselves were also increasingly larger in scope.
+By the time the third generation – Tom Willemen and Bob Van Poppel – joined the company, the decision had been taken to split NV Van Poppel in half.
+The Van Poppel family continued to focus on residential construction, while the Willemen family took over the responsibility for commercial construction (offices, apartments, etc.).
+This led to the establishment of Willemen General Contractor in June 1999.
+Along with Ergon, Franki and Sanitechniek, this company was incorporated under the present Willemen Groep.
+At that time, the group had a turnover of 150 million euros.

-With a view toward developing its own identity and continued growth, Willemen General Contractor took up residence in the offices in Boerenkrijgstraat, Mechelen in 2000.
-Starting in 2004, the contracting and holding activities were brought into separate companies.
-A year later, Ergon was sold to the Irish group CRH.
-Via Ergon, the group had its first large foreign production plants.
-The Industrielle du beton facility close to Paris was converted from a heavy loss-making production unit into a very profitable and modern precast plant.
-In Mszczonów (Warsaw), a complete new precast plant was built from scratch to introduce prestressed concrete to Poland.
-And it was a major success.
-With the sale of Ergon, these foreign facilities were also acquired by CRH.
+With a view to its own identity and continued growth, Willemen General Contractor moved into the offices on Boerenkrijgstraat in Mechelen in 2000.
+The contracting and holding activities were placed in separate companies at the beginning of 2004.
+Ergon was sold one year later to the Irish group CRH.
+The group had its first large foreign production plants thanks to Ergon.
+The Industrielle du beton site near Paris was transformed from a heavily loss-making production unit into a highly profitable and modern precast concrete factory.
+A completely new concrete plant was built in Mszczonów (Warsaw) to introduce prestressed concrete in Poland, to great success.
+When Ergon was sold, these foreign branches were also acquired by CRH.

 Acquisitions and reforms

-In order to organise materials management in a better and more efficient way, the logistics services of the three contracting companies were combined under TOOLS during the middle of 2006.
-A year earlier, Cosimco and Groep De Waal had also joined Willemen Groep.
-Then followed Réforme (in 2009, merged in 2010 with the Walloon branch of Franki), the Aswebo group (2011) and Aannemingen Van Wellen (2014) as Willemen Groep's most important milestones.
-During this period, each of these construction companies also further developed its foreign activities or took its first steps outside Belgium.
-This year, Kumpen (since 2011 50% part of the group) will be fully integrated.
+In order to organise material management better and more efficiently, the logistics services of the three contracting companies were brought together within Tools in mid-2006.
+A year before this, Cosimco and the Groep De Waal were also added to Willemen Groep.
+The acquisitions of Réforme (2009, merged in 2010 with the Walloon division of Franki), the Aswebo group (2011), and Aannemingen Van Wellen (2014) were the most important milestones for the group.
+Each of these construction companies also expanded their foreign activities or took their first international steps during this period.

-In addition to these acquisitions, important internal reforms were also implemented starting in 2008.
-A Supervisory Board was established with outside directors.
-The Board has as goal guiding the group in its ambitious growth plans, and professionalisation of the organisational structure.
-Since 2009, the supporting departments (Finance, IT, HR and Legal, Risk & Insurance) have been bundled in Shared Service Centers.
-This allows each company within Willemen Groep to concentrate on its core tasks and gives it the space needed to develop.
+In addition to these acquisitions, important internal reforms were also implemented from 2008 onwards.
+There was a Supervisory Board established with external directors.
+The board’s objective is to guide the group in its ambitious growth plans and the professionalisation of its organisational structure.
+Since 2009, the support services (Finance, IT, HR, Legal, Risk & Insurance, Innovation, Business Transformation, and Communication) have been bundled in Service Centers.
+In this way, every company within the Willemen Groep can concentrate on its core tasks and is given room to do business.